rubarb666/Website/docs/tutorial/blog.md

 }
 ```

-You can also use `print "Your content";` if you prefer, instead of opening and closing php.
+You can also use `print "Your content";` if you prefer, instead of opening and closing php tags.

 In `AboutUs.php` we can now override that last method: `getViewClass()`.
 We need to return the class name of our view class.
 ```php